Will the Devil Impersonate Christ?

-The devil is not an ugly angel as often depicted.
-He’s a beautiful and powerful angel.
-He can transform himself into an angel of light “For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
+Even after his fall, Satan can transform himself into an angel of light.
+The Bible warns, “For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
 And no marvel; for Satan himself is transformed into an angel of light” (2 Corinthians 11:13, 14).
 We must not underestimate how convincing and overpowering the devil’s final deception to impersonate Christ will be.
 He will even quote Scripture, as he did while tempting Christ in the wilderness (Matthew 4:1-6).

 The devil cannot replicate a worldwide event as the second coming but he can appear around the world in various places, perform great miracles and speak holy words.
 This is why Jesus warns us, “Therefore if they say to you, ‘Look, He is in the desert!’ do not go out; or ‘Look, He is in the inner rooms!’ do not believe it.
-For as the lightning comes from the east and flashes to the west, so also will the coming of the Son of Man be” (Matthew 24:26,27 NKJV).
+For as the lightning comes from the east and flashes to the west, so also will the coming of the Son of Man be” (Matthew 24:26,27).

 In His service,